yipanglin/PHBS_TQFML/Project/README.md

 3. Points max (Pts Max) - The max voting points each player can get at that season.

 # Methods
-Try KNN/Logistic/SVM/RandomForest/Bagging/AdaBoost to choose a better model to predict the MVP.
+Try KNN/Logistic/SVM/RandomForest/Rogistic method to choose a better model to predict the MVP.